THESPRYGUY/Project_agent_NEO/README.md

 Project NEO Agent is released under the MIT License.
 See `LICENSE` for details.

+### Overlay summary

+When overlays are applied during a build (feature flag `NEO_APPLY_OVERLAYS=true`), the server persists an extended `_last_build.json` that includes `overlay_summary`:

+- `applied`: boolean, whether overlays ran and were retained (not rolled back).
+- `items[]`: Name, Version, Status, Allowlisted, Notes for each applied overlay action.
+- `rollback`: `{ supported: true, last_action: 'none'|'rollback', ts: 'ISO8601' }`.

+In the UI, a “View overlays” button appears on the Last-Build banner when `items.length > 0`.
+Clicking opens an accessible modal (keyboard/ESC/focus-trap) with a table of overlay items and a “Copy overlay JSON” action. `/last-build` response headers remain strict: `Cache-Control: no-store`, `X-NEO-Intake-Version: v3.0`.

 ### Run the intake app locally

 To launch the intake form from a terminal on Windows, macOS, or Linux: